Earn Your Master of Arts in Health Law and Administration

 Loyola Law will accept applications for Admission from October 15, 2023 through July 15, 2024.
 The application portal will promptly close July 15, 2024, 5pm CT.

 All applicants are automatically reviewed for merit-based scholarships, with consideration weighted toward their prior academic achievements and relevant professional experience.

-With a master’s in health law and administration, you’ll build a strong foundation to prepare for rewarding roles working for healthcare systems and hospitals, nonprofits, public health agencies, healthcare corporations and pharmaceutical companies, or as an independent consultant.
+With a Master’s of Arts in Health Law and Administration degree, you’ll build a strong foundation to prepare for rewarding roles working for healthcare systems and hospitals, nonprofits, public health agencies, healthcare corporations and pharmaceutical companies, or as an independent consultant.
 Upon graduation, you’ll gain a deep understanding of these important concepts:

 - Health care privacy and compliance

 - Ethical decision-making and the business of healthcare

 - The integration of healthcare and the legal system

 - Social determinants of health and strategies for promoting health equity

 The MHLA degree program includes robust, hands-on training to develop the soft skills that employers are looking for in an ideal candidate.
 You’ll learn by doing and gain problem solving, writing, strategic communications, collaboration, and presentation skills.
 By working with faculty and community leaders with a deep understanding of healthcare policy, you’ll learn how the law is applied in real healthcare and corporate settings.